adamsilver/maintainablecss.com-jekyll/_chapters/10-faqs.md

 There is nothing wrong with having a module within a module.
 You just have to be careful with the latter approach, because once you edit a style it propagates everywhere, and this can be problematic due to unexpected regression.-->

-## Isn't this the same as BEM?
+## Isn't this the same as Methodology X?

-MaintainableCSS has been influenced by many people and other conventions.
-And yep, it has a lot of similarities to BEM.
-The conventions are a little different, the terminology is a little different and the rationale is different.
-But all in all, if you're happy with BEM (or any other methodology) stick with it unless it starts to cause you pain.
+MaintainableCSS has evolved over many years, and has been influenced by many people.
+It shares a lot of similarities with BEM and ECSS.
+If you're using something that works for you, feel free to stick with it.
+MaintainableCSS will be right here as and when you need it :)